-Whether maltreatment is experienced as trauma may depend on how the family and significant others when the maltreatment is disclosed17.
+Whether maltreatment is experienced as trauma may depend on how the family and significant others react when the maltreatment is disclosed16.

-If you are experiencing this problem or trying to heal from this childhood trauma, please seek professional help as soon as possible.
+If you find it difficult to deal with this childhood trauma on your own, seek professional help as soon as possible.
 There is nothing shameful about getting help.
 Those who are brave enough to acknowledge the problem will more likely receive the proper help.